grisoniFr/de_novo_design_RNN/README.md

 # De novo molecule design with chemical language models

 In this repository, you will find a hands-on tutorial to generate focused libraries using RNN-based chemical language models.<div>
-This code serves as a support to to the protocol chapter: Grisoni F., Schneider G. (2022) De Novo Molecular Design with Chemical Language Models.
+This code serves as a support to to the protocol chapter: Grisoni F., Schneider G. (2022) *De Novo Molecular Design with Chemical Language Models*.
 In: Heifetz A. (eds) Artificial Intelligence in Drug Design.
 Methods in Molecular Biology, vol 2390.
 Humana, New York, NY. https://doi.org/10.1007/978-1-0716-1787-8_9 <div>

 The code for the following two methods is provided:
 * **Bidirectional Molecule Design by Alternate Learning** (BIMODAL), designed for SMILES generation – see [Grisoni *et al.* 2020](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00943).